-Teachers will consider your child's individual needs and abilities to best support his/her progress towards these goals, always with a respect to your child's home language.
+Teachers will consider your child's individual needs and abilities to best support his/her progress towards these goals, always with respect to your child's home language.

-If you have questions about these goals, contact your child's teacher or the Child Development Coordinator at 740-397-1344.
+If you have questions about these goals, contact your child's teacher or the Education Coordinator at 740-397-1344.